MykelAllan/MiniProjects/README.md

 **What It Does**

 - This project is mostly focusing on database
-- So Retrieving the data from MongoDB
+- So Retrieving the data from MongoDB with mongoose
-- And displaying it.
+- And creating, updating, deleting it.

 **Instructions**
 - 1...
 TO RUN this PROJECT make sure you have your TERMINAL open